lecondon/PriorityFlow/README.md

 --------------------
 There are two slope calculations functions in this repo:

-`Slope_Calc_Upwind.R'  calculates slopes in the x and y direction down-winded to be consistent with the ParFlow OverlandFLow boundary condition.
+`Slope_Calc_Upwind.R`  calculates slopes in the x and y direction down-winded to be consistent with the ParFlow OverlandFLow boundary condition.

-'Slope_Calc_Standard.R' calculates slopes in the x and y direction using indexing to be consistent with the ParFlow OverlandKinematic and OverlandDiffusive boundary conditions.
+`Slope_Calc_Standard.R` calculates slopes in the x and y direction using indexing to be consistent with the ParFlow OverlandKinematic and OverlandDiffusive boundary conditions.
 This is the approach that is used in the main workflow example.

 Workflow Scripts